Baked Maryland Crab Cakes: Easy Appetizer or Dinner

 Instructions

 1. Combine all ingredients in a bowl until mixed well.
+That’s it—you’re done!

-Kale and Quinoa with Orange Dressing
+Kale & Quinoa with Orange Dressing

 Nutty Coleslaw